fzi-forschungszentrum-informatik/robot_folders/README.md

 is used to share or save a workspace with others.

-When sourcing an environment, the misc_ws export folder will be sourced ontop of the catkin_workspace and ic_workspace.
+When sourcing an environment, the misc_ws export folder will be sourced ontop of the catkin_workspace / colcon workspace.
 This way, it will be available to other workspaces automatically.

 ### Misc workspace example